Racine County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Racine County is located in southeastern Wisconsin along the Lake Michigan shoreline, with its county seat in the city of Racine.
-The county’s judicial system centers on the Racine County Circuit Court, which is the fourth largest circuit court in Wisconsin and is staffed by ten circuit court judges who rotate among divisions every two years.
-Wisconsin Circuit Courts exercise original jurisdiction over all civil, criminal, family, juvenile, probate, and traffic matters.
-The Clerk of Circuit Court, currently Amy Vanderhoef, serves as the official custodian of all court records filed in Racine County and manages court finances, jury administration, and public record access.
+Racine County sits in southeastern Wisconsin along the Lake Michigan shoreline, with its county seat in the city of Racine.
+The county's judicial system centers on the Racine County Circuit Court, which is the fourth largest circuit court in Wisconsin and is staffed by ten judges who rotate among divisions every two years.
+Wisconsin Circuit Courts hold original jurisdiction over all civil, criminal, family, juvenile, probate, and traffic matters.
+The Clerk of Circuit Court, currently Amy Vanderhoef, is the official keeper of all court records filed in Racine County and also manages court finances, jury administration, and public record access.

-Wisconsin residents and other interested parties looking for court records can begin their search through multiple channels.
-The Wisconsin Circuit Court Access system, commonly known as WCCA, provides free statewide online access to circuit court case information entered into the court case management system.
+People searching for court records in Wisconsin can start in several places.
+The Wisconsin Circuit Court Access system — commonly known as WCCA — gives free statewide online access to circuit court case information entered into the court case management system.
 Broader case information for Wisconsin courts, including appellate cases, is available through WisconsinCourts.us.
-At the local level, the Clerk of Circuit Court office in the Racine County Courthouse offers in-person access to public court files, public access terminals, and assistance with record requests during regular business hours.
+At the local level, the Clerk of Circuit Court office at the Racine County Courthouse offers in-person access to public court files, public access terminals, and help with record requests during regular business hours.

 How to Look Up a Court Case in Racine County?

-Racine County provides online, in-person, and mail-based methods for locating court case information.
+Racine County offers online, in-person, and mail-based options for finding court case information.

 Online Search Options

-The primary free tool for searching Racine County court cases is the Wisconsin Circuit Court Access (WCCA) system, operated by the Consolidated Court Automation Programs office.
-WCCA allows searches by case number, party name (last name, first name), or date of birth across all Wisconsin circuit courts.
-Results display case type, filing date, parties, charges, and disposition information as entered by the court clerk.
-WCCA is available at no cost and does not require registration.
+Start with the Wisconsin Circuit Court Access (WCCA) system, operated by the Consolidated Court Automation Programs office.
+WCCA lets you search by case number, party name (last name, first name), or date of birth across all Wisconsin circuit courts.
+Results show case type, filing date, parties, charges, and disposition information as entered by the court clerk.
+WCCA is free and doesn't require registration.

 In-Person Access